mabc224/javascript-nestjs-mongodb-rest-api/README.md

 # Restaurant Rest API

-Rest api of restaurant using Nestjs with javascript flavour & mongoose
+Sample Rest api of restaurant written in Javascript using Nestjs & mongoose

 ## Configuration